raspberrypilearning/electricity-generation/en/step_1.md

 + How to organise your program using `my blocks`{:class="block3myblocks"}
 + How to draw stacked bar graphs with the `Pen`{:class="block3extensions"} extension block
-+ How to turn real world data (numbers) into an animated and interactive data visualisation
++ How to turn real-world data (numbers) into an animated and interactive data visualisation

 --- /collapse ---